-The Icahn School of Medicine at Mount Sinai (ISMMS) is a part of the Mount Sinai Health System which has eight hospital campuses.
+The Icahn School of Medicine at Mount Sinai (ISMMS) is a part of Mount Sinai Health System’s eight hospital campuses.
 ISMMS has approximately 2,000 students, residents, and fellows in addition to 5,000 faculty and staff.
 ISMMS is a research institution and prioritizes candidates with substantial research experience.

 ISMMS uses the AMCAS and recommends applying early in the cycle to ensure timeliness.

-The school’s interview format is broken into two 30-minute interviews with members of the admissions committee.
-The interview follows a traditional structure where the admissions committee assesses the following:
+The school’s interview format is broken into two 30-minute traditional interviews with admissions committee members.
+Admissions committee members assesses the following:

 ISMMS has shared the following graphics that show the desirable qualities and selection criteria of successful candidates:

-It is highly recommended to review these charts and tailor your application materials to address ISMMS’s desirable qualities, core areas, and criteria of applicants.
+It’s best to review these charts and tailor your application materials to address ISMMS’s desired qualities and experiences.
 You will have a competitive edge by gaining and speaking to as many of these experiences as possible.
 More information about application requirements and recommendations can be found at ISMMS’s MD program admissions process portal.

 The New York University Grossman School of Medicine (NYU Grossman) is a national leader in research.
-It is ranked #2 in research by the US News & World Report.
-NYU Grossman has over 200 laboratories dedicated to biomedical research, and an astonishing 53 countries are represented in their research labs.
-As you can see, NYU Grossman prioritizes diversity and a humanistic approach to practicing global medicine.
+It is ranked #2 in research by the US News & World Report making it one of the best medical schools in NYC.
+NYU Grossman has over 200 labs dedicated to biomedical research, and an astonishing 53 countries are represented in their research labs.
+NYU Grossman prioritizes diversity and a humanistic approach to practicing global medicine.

 Most significantly, NYU Grossman aspires to be tuition-free.
 Every current and future NYU Grossman student (regardless of academic achievement or financial need) will be awarded yearly full-tuition scholarships.
-Be sure to familiarize yourself with NYU Grossman’s trailblazing cost of attendance policies to learn more about the tuition-free initiative.
+Ensure you familiarize yourself with NYU Grossman’s trailblazing cost of attendance policies to learn more about the tuition-free initiative.